Five precepts: Practice in general

 In East Asian Buddhism, the precepts are intrinsically connected with the initiation as a Buddhist lay person.
 Early Chinese translations such as the Upāsaka-śila Sūtra hold that the precepts should only be ritually transmitted by a monastic.
 The texts describe that in the ritual the power of the Buddhas and bodhisattvas is transmitted, and helps the initiate to keep the precepts.
 This "lay ordination" ritual usually occurs after a stay in a temple, and often after a monastic ordination (upsampadā); has taken place.
 The ordained lay person is then given a religious name.
 The restrictions that apply are similar to a monastic ordination, such as permission from parents.

 In the Theravāda tradition, the precepts are usually taken "each separately" (visuṃ visuṃ), to indicate that if one precept should be broken, the other precepts are still intact.
 In very solemn occasions, or for very pious devotees, the precepts may be taken as a group rather than each separately.
 This does not mean, however, that only some of the precepts can be undertaken; they are always committed to as a complete set.
 In East Asian Buddhism, however, the vow of taking the precepts is considered a solemn matter, and it is not uncommon for lay people to undertake only the precepts that they are confident they can keep.
 The act of taking a vow to keep the precepts is what makes it karmically effective: Spiro found that someone who did not violate the precepts, but did not have any intention to keep them either, was not believed to accrue any religious merit.
 On the other hand, when people took a vow to keep the precepts, and then broke them afterwards, the negative karma was considered larger than in the case no vow was taken to keep the precepts.

 Several modern teachers such as Thich Nhat Hanh and Sulak Sivaraksa have written about the five precepts in a wider scope, with regard to social and institutional relations.
 In these perspectives, mass production of weapons or spreading untruth through media and education also violates the precepts.
 On a similar note, human rights organizations in Southeast Asia have attempted to advocate respect for human rights by referring to the five precepts as guiding principles.

 First precept

+The first of the five precepts includes abstention from killing small animals such as insects.